Lead Opinion

 OPINION

-Plaintiff-Appellant A Society Without a Name, For People Without A Home Millennium Future-Present (ASWAN) is an unincorporated association made up of homeless and formerly hоmeless people that advocates for their rights.
-On February 17, 2009, ASWAN sued defendants-appellees Commonwealth of Virginia, doing business as Virginia Commonwealth University (VCU), City of Richmond (City), Homeward, a Virginia nonprofit corporation, and unidentified John Doe(s).
-It alleged that the defendants had conspired to establish the Conrad Center on Oliver Hill Way, a site removed from Richmond‘s downtown community, for the purpose of reducing the presence of the homeless population in the downtown area by providing services for them in a remote
+Plaintiff-Appellant A Society Without a Name, For People Without A Home Millennium Future-Present (ASWAN) is an unincorporated association made up of homeless and formerly homeless people that advocates for their rights.
+On February 17, 2009, ASWAN sued defendantsappellees Commonwealth of Virginia, doing business as Virginia Commonwealth University (VCU), City of Richmond (City), Homeward, a Virginia nonprofit corporation, and unidentified John Doe(s).
+It alleged that the defendants had conspired to establish the Conrad Center on Oliver Hill Way, a site removed from Richmond’s downtown community, for the purpose of reducing the presence of the homeless population in the downtown area by providing services for them in a remote

 I. Background

-In response to ASWAN‘s complaint, all of the defendants filed motions to dismiss, arguing, among other things, that ASWAN‘s complaint failed to state a claim upon which relief can be granted and/or that the claims were barred by the applicable statute of limitations.
+In response to ASWAN’S complaint, all of the defendants filed motions to dismiss, arguing, among other things, that ASWAN’S complaint failed to state a claim upon which relief can be granted and/or that the claims were barred by the applicable statute of limitations'.
 The magistrate judge assigned to the case recommended that the motions be granted for the following reasons:

-42 U.S.C. § 1985(3) should be dismissed “because it is comprised of conclusory allegations unsupported by concrete facts” and therefore fails to state a plausible conspiracy claim. - ASWAN‘S ADA, FHA, equal-protection, and
+• ASWAN’S conspiracy claim under 42 U.S.C. § 1985(3) should be dismissed “because it is comprised of conclusory allegations unsupported by concrete facts” and thereforе fails to state a plausible conspiracy claim.

-§ 1983 claims should be dismissed because they fall outside the applicable statute of limitations. - ASWAN‘S claim that VCU retaliated against ASWAN for bringing this suit in violation of the ADA should be dismissed because (1) ASWAN failed to allege the necessary elements of a retaliation claim, and (2) VCU was not obligated to help pay the cost of transporting homeless people to and from the Conrad Center, so VCU‘s withdrawal of its earlier promise to help pay these transportation costs, which occurred after ASWAN filed suit, does
+• ASWAN’S claim that VCU retaliated against ASWAN for bringing this suit in violation of the ADA should be dismissed because (1) ASWAN failed to allege the necessary elements of a retaliation claim, and (2) VCU was not obligated to help pay the cost of transporting homeless people to and from the Conrad Center, so VCU’s withdrawal of its earlier promise to help pay these transportation costs, which occurred after ASWAN filed suit, doesnot amount to a discriminatory act or an adverse action.

-The district court adopted the magistrate judge‘s Report and Recommendation in its entirety and dismissed ASWAN‘s lawsuit.
+The district court adopted the magistrate judge’s Report and Recommendation in its entirety and dismissed ASWAN’S lawsuit.
 ASWAN now appeals.

 II.
 Analysis